corcorana/restingIAF/appendix.md

 We also provide some additional advice regarding SGF parameter selection.

 # IAF indices
-Peak alpha frequency (PAF) typically involves the visual identification of a singular, prominant peak within a predefined alpha-band range.
-PAF can be formalised in terms of the local (i.e. relative) maximum within the alpha band
+Peak alpha frequency (PAF) can be formalised in terms of the local (i.e. relative) maximum within the alpha band

 $$ \text{PAF} =
 \begin{cases}